flasnel-studio/periodia-privacy-policy/index.md

 # Privacy Policy for Periodia

-**Last Updated:** January 25, 2025
+**Last Updated:** August 17, 2025
-**Effective Date:** January 25, 2025
+**Effective Date:** August 17, 2025
+**Policy Version:** 3.1
+**Document ID:** PERIODIA-PP-2025-003
+**Content Rating:** Teen (12+) - Mixed Audience App
+**COPPA Compliance Status:** ✅ Updated for 2025 COPPA Rule Amendments

 ## Introduction

 Periodia ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our menstrual cycle tracking and reproductive health mobile application (the "App").

-**Important:** Periodia is a menstrual cycle tracking application that helps women understand their cycle patterns, predict periods and fertility windows, and analyze their reproductive health data.
+**Important:** Periodia is a menstrual cycle tracking application that helps individuals understand their cycle patterns, predict periods and fertility windows, and analyze their reproductive health data.
 This application is **NOT a medical device** and should not be used for diagnostic purposes or as a substitute for professional medical consultation.

+## Age Restrictions and Parental Guidance

+**IMPORTANT AGE REQUIREMENTS:**
+- **Minimum Age:** This app is rated Teen (12+) but recommended for ages 13+ due to reproductive health content
+- **Target Audience:** Primarily designed for individuals 18+ who menstruate
+- **Parental Guidance Required:** Users under 18 should use this app with parental guidance and supervision
+- **Under 13 Users:** Per COPPA requirements, we do not knowingly collect personal information from children under 13 without verified parental consent

+**For Parents and Guardians:**
+If your child is under 18 and uses this app, we recommend:
+- Reviewing this Privacy Policy together
+- Understanding the reproductive health education content
+- Supervising app usage and data entry
+- Consulting healthcare providers for medical guidance
+- Being aware that the app contains mature health education topics

 ## App Purpose and Functionality